Podlužany, Bánovce nad Bebravou District: Tourism

-For its scenic beauty Podlužany, nearby villages and surrounding landscape is often sought out by hikers.
+Podlužany, together with its nearby villages and surrounding landscape, is often visited by hikers.
 In the village starts green marked trail that leads to trail junction in Trebichavské sedlo ridge past the mysterious tree Rakoczi Oak upon which a legend hovers which says that the leader of uprising against Habsburgs, Francis II Rákóczi took a rest in the end of 17th century.